JinboWen00/JinboWen00.github.io/_pages/about.md

 News
 ======
 1. [Jun/2023] I won the award of Outstanding Graduate of Guangdong University of Technology.
-2. [Sep/2022] I obtained the qualification of postgraduate promotion and exemption, and successfully promoted to Nanjing University of Aeronautics and Astronautics!
+2. [Sep/2022] I obtained the qualification of postgraduate promotion and exemption, and was successfully promoted to Nanjing University of Aeronautics and Astronautics!

 Academic Services
 ======